mercerx02/Itransition-Course/Task 3/readme.md

 8. The result of the game is displayed, indicating whether the user won, lost, or it was a draw.

-9. The HMAC key is shown again for verification.
+9. The HMAC key is shown for verification.